Reviewed: Verwood Camping and Caravanning Club Site in Dorset

 It’s easy to get to from the A31 between Ringwood and St Leonards.
 Verwood is a five minute drive away.
 This is where there’s a Tesco Express and Morrisons supermarket for topping up supplies.

-Ringwood is a 20 minute drive, Bournemouth is half an hour, and Poole is 40 minutes away.
+Ringwood is a 20 minute drive, Bournemouth and Poole are half and hour to 40 minutes away.

 A dog-friendly Dorset campsite